UTFPR-IoT/ttn-hello-world/README.md

     .dio = { , , },
 };
 ```
-Line 37-42

 ## Hardware
 #### Heltec LoRa V2
-The hardware used was Heltec LoRa V2.
+- The hardware used was Heltec LoRa V2.
 ![Heltec Lora V2 Pinout](/assets/images/heltec.png)
-The pinmap for this board is
+- The pinmap for this board is
 ```
     .nss = 18,
     .rxtx = LMIC_UNUSED_PIN,